ATL courses for members

 Support staff conference

 At ATL we know that as a support staff employee, accessing CPD and opportunities to meet support staff from other workplaces can be limited.
-That's why we will be holding the first ever ATL support staff conference on Saturday 8 February 2014 in central London.
-More details of the support staff conference are here.
+That's why we held the first ever ATL support staff conference on Saturday 8 February 2014 in central London.
+A report on the day can be found here.